 Ultimately our Christmas Day comparisons show that it's perfectly possible to enjoy some tasty treats at Christmas without going completely over the top.
 So if you're wondering if you will be able to survive the festive period without gaining half a stone, rest assured the answer is yes!
 You can do it – it's just about balance!

-Fill your dinner plate with vegetables first Put your veggies on your plate before your meat and potatoes.
-With less room you'll be less inclined to have that extra roastie or Yorkshire.
+Put your veggies on your plate before your meat and potatoes.
+With less room you'll be less inclined to have that extra roastie or Yorkshire pudding.

 Nutritionist Emma Brown, MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.